 The treatment received must be for the injuries suffered as a result of the auto accident and the services and charges must be reasonable and necessary for the treatment of the injury.

 Medical benefits are lifetime benefits.
-You are still entitled to them, even if you change insurance companies after the accident.
+You are entitled to payment of medical bills even if you change insurance companies after the accident.

 What does it mean to have coordinated benefits?